jamonkko/sbt-jrebel-plugin/README.markdown

 sbt-jrebel-plugin
 =================

+**This is a fork of https://github.com/Gekkio/sbt-jrebel-plugin to add 1.0 support since the original version is not getting support for sbt 1 https://github.com/Gekkio/sbt-jrebel-plugin/issues/7**

 ## Introduction

-sbt-jrebel-plugin is a plugin for [Simple Build Tool](http://www.scala-sbt.org) that generates configuration files (rebel.xml) for [JRebel](http://www.zeroturnaround.com/jrebel/).
+sbt-jrebel-plugin is a plugin for [Simple Build Tool](http://www.scala-sbt.org) v1 that generates configuration files (rebel.xml) for [JRebel](http://www.zeroturnaround.com/jrebel/).
 A rebel.xml is not always required but is recommended because if you don't have one, JRebel cannot understand the layout of your project and might fail to reload changes.
 You also cannot reload changes from separate projects.

-**Supported SBT versions: 0.13.x**
+**Supported SBT versions: 1.X**
+For older sbt use the original one: https://github.com/Gekkio/sbt-jrebel-plugin

 ## Features